Happy New Year!

 Mr. Koppelman tweeted later that the first person who correctly guesses what THIS refers to, when the scene plays, will win a Billions poster signed by him and Mr. Levien.
 Well, we are IN and good luck, everyone! 😀

-Our first glimpse of the new season: An Axe and Wendy scene.
+Our first glimpse of the new season is an Axe and Wendy scene shot in September.
 As they seem to have a serious conversation, I cannot help think seriously about a couple of things.

 Firstly, why do they talk on the streets of Manhattan rather than at Axe Capital?
 A few alternatives come to mind: It could be that they think FBI is listening so they have private conversations on the street.
 Or It could be that Taylor’s 7-3 bet was right and Wendy is not at Axe Capital anymore.
 Or it could be that Wendy is still at Axe Capital but the boss is choosing to keep his distance from the company while he is trying to dig himself out of the deep shit he is in.